pablitxn/local-gpt/readme.md

 # Local GPT

-This project is a simple web-based chat application utilizing an ML model running entirely in the browser.
+This project is a simple web-based chat application utilizing an model running entirely in the browser.
 It allows users to interact with a LLM model without needing a backend server.

 ## Features